 Bike Lane solid line before intersection

 The bike lane with a solid line to the intersection means drivers must stay clear of the bike lane, and are not permitted to merge.
 Drivers may turn right once the way is clear and must turn from their active lane.
-They must shoulder check to make sure there is no cycling traffic.
+They must shoulder check to make sure there is no cycling traffic in the bike lane.
+Short of gold standard barrier protection, we are happy with this intersection treatment.

-Some intersections have this ‘drivers yield to cyclists in bike lanes signs’.
-Drivers should yield to cyclists in bike lanes whether they see this sign or not.
+Some intersections have this ‘drivers yield to cyclists in bike lanes sign’.
+Drivers should yield to cyclists in bike lanes whether they see this sign or not!

 Bike Lane solid line with green paint